bintray/gradle-bintray-plugin/README.md

     }
-    dryRun = false //Whether to run this as dry-run, without deploying publish = true //If version should be auto published after an upload pkg {
+    dryRun = false //Whether to run this as dry-run, without deploying publish = true //If version should be auto published after an upload
+    //Package configuration.
+The plugin will use the repo and name properties to check if the package already exists.
+In that case, there's no need to configure the other package properties (like userOrg, desc, etc). pkg {
         repo = 'myrepo'
+        name = 'mypkg'
-        userOrg = 'myorg' //An optional organization name when the repo belongs to one of the user's orgs name = 'mypkg'
-        desc = 'what a fantastic package indeed!' websiteUrl = 'https://github.com/bintray/gradle-bintray-plugin'
+        userOrg = 'myorg' //An optional organization name when the repo belongs to one of the user's orgs desc = 'what a fantastic package indeed!' websiteUrl = 'https://github.com/bintray/gradle-bintray-plugin'
         issueTrackerUrl = 'https://github.com/bintray/gradle-bintray-plugin/issues'